tydevdev/ClearSay/README.md

 python app.py
 ```

-The app opens in dark mode with a modern look.
-Use the **Light Mode** button to
-switch between light and dark themes while running.
+The app now uses a single light theme with soft blue accents for readability.